gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 ### Store Properties

-The store properties file is used to configure how Gaffer will store its data.
+The store properties file is used to configure the Gaffer store for a graph.
 There are a few different stores available for Gaffer, these are explained in more detail in the [reference documentation](../../administration-guide/gaffer-stores/store-guide.md), but by default you must provide a store class and a store properties class.
 For this example we are using an Accumulo store as it is